SAP-samples/btp-events-to-business-actions-framework/documentation/Integration-With-Azure-IoT/Scenario1-Inbound-to-SAPS4HANA/Step7-Configure-BusinessActions/README.md

-## Configure SAP S/4HANA Business Actions in the extension application
+a ## Configure SAP S/4HANA Business Actions in the extension application

 In this section, you will define business action in the action-management extension application in SAP BTP.

 ### 1. Create Build Process Automation Instance

-1. In the SAP BTP cockpit, navigate to your subaccount and choose **Instances and Subscriptions** and then choose **Create** to create a instance of **SAP Build Process Automation**.
+1. In the SAP BTP cockpit, navigate to your subaccount, choose **Instances and Subscriptions** and then choose **Create** to create an instance of **SAP Build Process Automation**.

     ![plot](./images/CreateInstance1.png)